The page has been translated by Gen AI.

 Figure 2

-The above content was written with reference to the Kubeflow official website.
-For more information, please refer to Kubeflow Profiles.
+The above content was written with reference to the official Kubeflow site.
+For more details, see Kubeflow Profiles.

-To use a custom image in Kubeflow Notebook Controller, which manages the Notebook life cycle, you need to meet certain requirements.
+To use a custom image in the Kubeflow Notebook Controller that manages the Notebook life cycle of Kubeflow, you must meet several requirements.

-Kubeflow assumes that Jupyter starts automatically when the notebook image runs.
+Kubeflow assumes that Jupyter will start automatically when a Notebook image is run.
 Therefore, you need to set the default command to start Jupyter in the container image.

-The following is an example of what you need to include in your Dockerfile.
+The following is an example of what should be included in a Dockerfile.

 CMD ["sh","-c", "jupyter notebook --notebook-dir=/home/${NB_USER} --ip=0.0.0.0 --no-browser --allow-root --port=8888 --NotebookApp.token='' --NotebookApp.password='' --NotebookApp.allow_origin='*' --NotebookApp.base_url=${NB_PREFIX}"]